Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A Big W out of town store, which featured electricals from Comet, DIY from B&Q, toiletries from Superdrug and General Merchandise from Woolies.
 Pictured is the Redruth store on opening day.

-Encouraging early sales in Scotland prompted Kingfisher to accelerate their roll-out plans, and called on B&Q, Comet and Superdrug to make the project a priority, even if this meant delaying their other plans.
-By Christmas Big W had opened a second store in Glasgow's Forge Retail Park and the Group had taken a lease on a site in Bristol in South West England where they announced that they would trade head-to-head with Asda.
+The performance prompted Kingfisher to accelerate the roll-out.
+It called on B&Q, Comet and Superdrug to make the project a priority, even if this meant delaying their other plans.
+By Christmas there was a second branch in Glasgow's Forge Retail Park, with a third in Bristol, South West England, in development.
+This would be the first to go head-to-head with Asda.
 Plans were also laid to open in Bradford, Rotherham, Tamworth, Coventry and Redruth (pictured above) during the millennium year.
 You can see what a Big W store was like in our digital gallery.

 But all was not well at Kingfisher.
 The Big W news did not placate frustrated investors for long.
 There was disquiet at the collapse of the Asda Merger and a suspicion that poor trading performance from the Kingfisher subsidiaries in mainland Europe showed that the CEO had taken his eye off the ball.
 Pressure mounted for Mulcahy to halt the falling share price.
 In the end he announced that Kingfisher would be split up.
 His statement explained that the general merchandise businesses would sold off or floated independently on the Stock Market.
 This would free 'GM plc' to pursue its exciting strategies while also allowing 'New Kingfisher' to concentrate on its out-of-town interests.